sanjeevs9/TiktokFrontend/README.md

 ├── components/                # Reusable components
 ├── public/                    # Static assets
 └── package.json               # Project dependencies

-Deployment
+## Deployment

 This application can be deployed on any platform that supports Next.js applications, such as:

-Vercel (Recommended)
+- Vercel (Recommended)
-Netlify
+- Netlify
-AWS Amplify
+- AWS Amplify

 For the easiest deployment experience, we recommend using Vercel:

-Push your code to a GitHub repository.
+1. Push your code to a GitHub repository.
-Import your project to Vercel.
+2. Import your project to Vercel.
-Add your environment variables.
+3. Add your environment variables.
-Deploy!
+4. Deploy!

-Contributing
+## Contributing

 We welcome contributions to improve this project.
 To contribute:

-Fork the repository.
+1. Fork the repository.
-Create your feature branch: git checkout -b feature/amazing-feature.
+2. Create your feature branch: `git checkout -b feature/amazing-feature`.
-Commit your changes: git commit -m 'Add some amazing feature'.
+3. Commit your changes: `git commit -m 'Add some amazing feature'`.
-Push to the branch: git push origin feature/amazing-feature.
+4. Push to the branch: `git push origin feature/amazing-feature`.
-Open a Pull Request.
+5. Open a Pull Request.

-Acknowledgments
+## Acknowledgments

-TikTok for providing the inspiration.
+- TikTok for providing the inspiration.
-The Next.js team for creating the amazing framework.
+- The Next.js team for creating the amazing framework.
-All contributors who help improve this project.
+- All contributors who help improve this project.